cfs5403/redux-cookiestorage/README.md

 ```js
 type config.key = String
 ```
-The localStorage key used to store state.
+The cookie key used to store state.
 The default value is `redux`.

 ##### config.slicer
 ```js
 type config.slicer = (paths: Any) => (state: Collection) => subset: Collection
 ```
-Config.slicer allows you to define your own function which will be used to determine which parts should be synced with localStorage.
+Config.slicer allows you to define your own function which will be used to determine which parts should be synced with cookie.
 It should look something like this:
 ```js
 function myCustomSlicer (paths) {
   return (state) => {